JHU-PL-Lab/www-fpse/basic-ocaml.md

 #### Fibonacci series example - `0 1 1 2 3 5 8 13 ...`

-Let's write a well-known function with recursion
+Let's write a well-known function with recursion and if-then-else syntax

 ```ocaml
 let rec fib n =     (* the "rec" keyword needs to be added to allow recursion *)